Lubbock Energy Plans: Compare Electricity Rates and Providers

 • Public Utility Commission of Texas: Enforces disclosure rules and price‑to‑beat caps for POLR service.

-Available Electricity Providers in Lubbock
+Available Lubbock Electricity Providers

 Live snapshot at 1,000 kWh, ZIP 79407 (April 18, 2025):